nick-dolan/gekko-batcher/readme.md

 Set debug false at `/gekko/web/routes/baseConfig.js` for better performance.

 Increase `server.timeout` at `/gekko/web/server.js` to avoid a timeout error if the strategy runs for a long time.
-This is true for small sizes of candles.
 For example, this happens for small sized candles.

 ## Backtest Batcher